 CALPINAE, EREBIDAE, NOCTUOIDEA

-The adult moth has brown forewings, each with a clearly delineated pale patchy outer half.
+The adult moth has brown forewings, each with a a dark basal half, and a pale outer half.
 The hindwings are white with a dark brown margin.
 The moths attack fruit, piercing the skin to suck the juice.

 The species has been found in:

 and also in Australia in:

 Further reading :

 Uitlandsche kapellen voorkomende in de drie waereld-deelen,

 Amsterdam Baalde, Volume 1 (1776), p.
 144, and also Plate 92, fig. A..